curlpipe/synoptic/README.md

 No pre-built language rules so everything is entirely up to you.
 Outputs a simple stream of tokens.

 ## Fast
-Takes advantage of Rust's speed, prioritises speed.
-Works concurrently and using collections for performance gain.
+Takes advantage of Rust's speed.
+Benches say that it can highlight 18470 lines of Rust code in around 60 milliseconds

 ## Simple
 You can highlight code for most languages in just a few steps: